remingtonsexton/BADASS2/README.md

 ![](https://github.com/remingtonsexton/BADASS2/blob/master/figures/BADASS_output_bestfit.png)

-## Parameter Chains, Histograms, Best-fit Values and Uncertainties
+## Parameter Chains, Histograms, Best-fit Values & Uncertainties

 For every parameter that is fit, BADASS outputs a figure to visualize the full parameter chain and all walkers, the burn-in, and the final posterior histogram with the best-fit values and uncertainties.
 The purpose of these is for visual inspection of the parameter chain to observe its behavior during the fitting process, to get a sense of how well initial parameters were fit, and how walkers behave as the fit progresses.